MileHacker Logo

 Discount Cards and Passes

-• Air Tahiti Pass: This proves essential for saving money on inter-island flights if you plan to visit multiple atolls.
+• Air Tahiti Pass: This proves essential for being frugal on inter-flights between islands if you plan to visit multiple atolls.
 Purchasing a the ticket is almost always more cost-effective than buying individual flights.

 • No other widely available tourist discount cards exist for attractions or activities in the Tuamotus.